aligent/cdk-constructs/packages/prerender-fargate/README.md

 ### `prerenderFargateRecachingOptions` (PrerenderFargateRecachingOptions, optional)

 - This allows to alter the re-caching behavior.
 The default configuration should be sufficient.
+### `tokenList` (Array of strings, deprecated)

+- A list of tokens to use for authentication with the Prerender service.
+(This parameter is deprecated and removed as of 2.3.0.
+Please use the `tokenSecret` parameter instead.)

+### `tokenUrlAssociation` (PrerenderTokenUrlAssociationOptions, deprecated)

+- Configuration for associating tokens with specific domain URLs.
+During the recaching process, these tokens will be used to validate the request.
+(This parameter is deprecated and removed as of 2.3.0.
+Please use the `tokenSecret` parameter instead.)

 ## Example